why recommend Sex Therapy?

 While sex education provides essential knowledge on sexual health and safe sex, it is sadly lacking in the essential knowledge required to initiate and complete sexual intercourse.
 This results in much confusion and guesswork involved in the act and is why so many people experience sexual failure.

-For example, putting too much attention on his partner during foreplay will make a man lose his hard erection.
+For example, putting too much attention on his partner during foreplay can make a man lose his hard erection due to his brain not receiving enough arousing signals.
 Random thoughts when nearing orgasm will often result in a woman not being able to reach orgasm.

 Regardless of gender, knowing how to correctly balance sexual focus throughout sexual activity is imperative.